noun: mistake; plural noun: mistakes

 Learning From Mistakes

-You could even go as far as arguing that it is the mistakes that create us and not the getting-it-right-all-the-time moments.
+You could even go as far as arguing that the mistakes create us and not the getting-it-right-all-the-time moments.

 Or being the victim of them for the rest of our lives?

 Whose Mistake Is It?

 This was a question a good friend asked me when I was struggling to sort childcare a few years ago for my kids.

-“Yes, of course I do,” I replied, but I’m completely aware of it.
+“Yes, of course, I do,” I replied, but I’m completely aware.
 And I’m working on it every day.

-You see, my mum dropped my sister and I off at a child-minder’s house every morning before school, and we went back there every day after too.
+You see, my mum dropped my sister and me off at a child-minder’s house every morning before school, and we went back there every day after too.

-The childminder’s husband was an abuser, a sexual abuser, and I endured this for several years, mildly thank god, but it was still very damaging.
+The childminder’s husband was an abuser, a sexual abuser, and I endured this for several years, mildly, thank god, but it was still very damaging.

 My mum had looked high and low for “decent” childcare, and I didn’t want to create more angst for her in her already complicated life – my parents messed up.

 It was an error that the school didn’t pick up on my suddenly introverted behavior.

 Their mistake was in being so caught up with killing one another that they didn’t pay attention to the signs, and there were plenty, trust me!

 Minimize Mistakes With Acceptance and Apology

-Emotional mistakes, especially endured during those influential and vulnerable years, is like smashing a precious plate.
+Emotional mistakes, especially those endured during those influential and vulnerable years, are like smashing a precious plate.

-Sure, acceptance and apologies can glue it back together, and the plate can become functional again, but the cracks will always be there.
+Acceptance and apologies can glue it back together, and the plate can become functional again, but the cracks will always be there.

 Removing Yourself From Someone Else’s Mistake

-Both of my parents went on to remarry, it was an unpleasant experience on both sides.
-I ended up leaving home at a very young age and learning to survive way before I should have.
-I had unrealistic expectations to reach on one side of my parental fence.
+I ended up leaving home very young and learning to survive way before I should have.

-I didn’t exist on the other side.
 I think I played ping pong for years, over-striving in one breath and giving up without hope of being recognized with the next.

 If I were to break free of these chains, which were their chains —not mine— then I needed to take action by removing who I was from what had been done.

 Parenting Mistakes That Are Warnings

-I tell you all this, and trust me I could tell you loads more, but I’ll spare you and my family further details.
-It’s not easy reading or writing.
+I tell you all this and trust me, I could tell you loads more, but I’ll spare you and my family further details.

 I’ve lent into that original question my friend asked me many times and check myself regularly.